A framework unifying some bijections for graphs and its connection to Lawrence polytopes: Introduction

 Let $B$ be a basis of $\mathcal{M}$ and $e$ be an edge.
 If $e\notin B$, then we call the unique circuit in $B\cup \{e\}$ the \emph{fundamental circuit} of $e$ with respect to $B$, denoted by $C(B,e)$; if $e\in B$, then we call the unique cocircuit in $(E\backslash B)\cup \{e\}$ the \emph{fundamental cocircuit} of $e$ with respect to $B$, denoted by $C^*(B,e)$.

 \emph{Graphic matroids} are important examples of regular matroids.
 Let $G$ be a connected finite graph with nonempty edge set $E$, where \emph{loops} and \emph{multiple edges} are allowed.
 By fixing a reference orientation of $G$, we get an \emph{oriented incidence matrix} of $G$.
 By deleting any row of the matrix, we get a totally unimodular matrix $M$ of full rank representing the graphic matroid $\mathcal{M}_G$ associated to $G$; see \cite{O} for details.
 Then edges, bases, signed circuits, signed cocircuits, arcs, orientations, and circuit-cocircuit reversal classes of $\mathcal{M}_G$ are edges, spanning trees, directed cycles, directed cocycles (bonds), arcs, orientations, and cycle-cocycle reversal classes of $G$, respectively.
+For direct definitions of these graph objects, see \cite[Section 2.1]{D2}.